-SUMMARY: In a sincere, hopeful conversation Round Rock (Texas) police chief Allen Banks talks about his implementation of community policing in Round Rock, why the police shouldn’t be the first responders for everything, policing training, diversity in police hiring, how to create equitable and safe communities and much more.
+SUMMARY: In a sincere, hopeful conversation, Round Rock (Texas) police chief Allen Banks discusses implementation of community policing in Round Rock and why the police shouldn’t be the first responders for everything.
+Other topics include policing training, diversity in police hiring, and how to create equitable and safe communities.
 If you want to know how a community is changing policing right now, then this is the podcast for you.

 DID YOU KNOW?: Sunday to Saturday has curated topical playlists on Listen Notes where you can subscribe and listen to them in your favorite podcast player.

 From body cams to why pastors should have a conversation about policing to qualified immunity to the militarization of the police pastors Louis Love and Thabiti Anyabwile engage in a wide range of topics related to policing in America.
 Engaging, thought provoking and informative.
 Start at 5:45 to get to the conversation.Read more

 For over a decade police officers Ernie Stevens and Joe Smarro have been part of the San Antonio Police Department’s Mental Health Unit.
 In thousands of interactions with people in various states of mental health crisis they have used force only one time.Read more

 Co-hosts Jesse Eubanks and Rachel Szabo weave commentary from protestors and police while exploring the history of law and order and the evangelical community.
 For Christians, it is not either being for protestors or for police, but a third way that is having compassion for the police while seeking justice.Read more